-Dead sea is literally dead.
+The dead sea is literally dead.
 No waves.
 No coral.
 No anything but salt.
 Be careful of the salt water though because it will burn your eyes like hell!
-This activity was fun and scary in a point that you will be amazed how dead the sea is yet scary that you should not swim.
-After taking a dip into the water, never forget to try the “mud therapy”.
-Local sell muds in the resort (Amman beach resort) .
-For 3JDs you can have a body filled with mud that provides you minerals from dead sea.
+This activity was fun and scary to a point that you will be amazed how dead the sea is yet scary that you should not swim.
+After taking a dip in the water, never forget to try the “mud therapy”.
+Local sell muds in the resort (Amman beach resort).
+For 3JDs you can have a body filled with mud that provides your minerals from the dead sea.
 So yes, it’s a must try!
-Be on the lowest point of earth get muddy.
+Be on the lowest point of the earth get muddy.
 And oh, it felt great after showering the mud off.
 It gives you this mineral-rich-glowing skin 😜 they even sell beauty products that were made of mud in the place.

 3) Wadi Mujid: “just push yourself”

-4) Lost City of Petra: “get lost along the way but never loose your goal”
+4) Lost City of Petra: “get lost along the way but never lose your goal”